Jerry Demings: Personal life

 Demings is married to former U.S. representative Val Demings, whom he met during his early years with the Orlando Police Department.
 He was a detective and she was a first-year police officer when they both worked a juvenile go-kart-accident case.
 They married in 1988 and have three children along with five grandchildren.
 His wife served as a captain in the police department while he was chief and later went on to become the first female police chief of the Orlando Police Department, serving from 2007 to 2011.
 She was elected to the United States House of Representatives in 2016.
 Demings wrote and published a book, Believe: Faith, Truth and the Courage to Lead which details his response to the 2016 Orlando Pulse Nightclub massacre and his leadership as county mayor during the COVID-19 pandemic, in August 2025.

+Demings is also a member of Omega Psi Phi fraternity.

+In June 2026, Demings announced that he was diagnosed with prostate cancer.